sagaradhikari072819/Lab-9.3-Event-Handling/README.md

+In side the src folder there are the App.tsx file and mod9Lab3 folder which are arranged to run the fumction of the application.
+In side the mode9Lab3 folder there are three files that contains all the codes that demonestrate the requirement of the lab 9.3.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.